-BYE LAW - 8 DNA PROFILING OF BULLS
+DNA PROFILING OF BULLS & FEMALES

-All Limousin bulls used for pedigree breeding must be DNA profiled by a recognised agency and a DNA profile certificate number must be lodged with the Society.
-Registrations from a sire which has not been DNA profiled will not be accepted.
+All Limousin bulls used for pedigree breeding must be genotyped and sire verified by a recognised agency and the agency's certificate must be lodged with the Society.
+Registrations from a sire which have not been genotyped will not be accepted.